 For-profits and not-for-profits manage their money differently

-So, what can you do to get your health insurance premium under control?
+So, what can you do to keep your premiums low?

 Here are some simple ways to save

-There are heaps of things you can do to help get your costs down, but here are some quick tips to get you started:
+There are a few things you can do to help get your costs down.
+Here are some quick tips to get you started:

-Talk to your health fund to see if they offer a discount for paying in bigger chunks, like yearly instead of
+- Talk to your health fund to see if they offer a discount for paying in bigger chunks, like yearly instead of every fortnight.

-you might need in future, or cutting the amount you’ll get back on extras services you’ll use more
+- Review the services on your policy to make sure you’ve got the cover that’s right for you.
+Just make sure you’re not dropping services you might need in the future, or cutting the amount you’ll get back on extras services you’ll use more regularly.

-For more advice on ways to save and potential watch outs to avoid, read our article on Things to consider when reviewing your health
+For more advice on ways to save and potential things to avoid, read our article on Things to consider when reviewing your health

 Was this information helpful?